Adventure Time: Ratings

 Upon its debut, Adventure Time was a ratings success for Cartoon Network.
 In March 2013, it was reported that the show averaged roughly 2 to 3 million viewers an episode.
 According to a 2012 report by Nielsen, the show consistently ranked first in its time slot among boys aged 2–14.
 The show premiered on April 5, 2010, and was watched by 2.5 million viewers.
-The episode was a ratings success.
+The pilot episode was a ratings success.
 According to a press release by Cartoon Network, the episode's time slot saw triple-digit percentage increases from the previous year.
-The program was viewed by 1.661 million children aged 2–11, which marked a 110 percent increase from the previous year's figures.
-It was watched by 837,000 children aged 9–14, a 239 percent increase on the previous year's figures.
+The program was viewed by 1.661 million children aged 2–11, which marked a 110% increase from the previous year's figures.
+It was watched by 837,000 children aged 9–14, a 239% increase from the previous year's figures.

 Between the second and sixth seasons, the show's ratings continued to grow; the second-season premiere was watched by 2.001 million viewers, the third-season premiere by 2.686 million, the fourth-season premiere by 2.655 million, the fifth-season premiere by 3.435 million, and the sixth-season premiere by 3.321 million.
 The show's seventh-season opener took a substantial ratings tumble, being watched by only 1.07 million viewers.
 Likewise, the eighth-, ninth-, and tenth-season premieres were watched by only 1.13, 0.71, and 0.77 million viewers, respectively.
 The series finale, "Come Along with Me", was viewed by 0.92 million viewers and scored a 0.25 Nielsen rating in the 18- to 49-year-old demographic, which means the episode was seen by 0.25 percent of all individuals aged 18 to 49 years old who were watching television at the time of the episode's airing.